Joint wear and tear : symptoms and treatments

 Causes and people at risk

-• Women are 2 to 3 times more likely than males to be impacted
+• Women, 2 to 3 times more affected than men

-• Smokers are at a higher risk of developing even more severe symptoms
+• Smokers, with higher risk of severe symptoms

-• Avoid abrupt movements and lifting heavy weights to protect your joints
+• Avoiding abrupt movements and heavy lifting to protect joints

-• Avoid a sedentary lifestyle and opting for low-intensity sports like walking or cycling
+• Preventing sedentary lifestyle by preferring low-intensity sports like walking or cycling

-• Regular stretching and flexibility exercises will help you retain joint mobility
+• Regular stretching and flexibility exercises to maintain joint mobility

 Medical treatments

-• Arthrodesis of the hindfoot, which locks the joint by fixing two bones
+• Arthrodesis of the hindfoot, fusing bones to lock the joint

 PiedReseau – Learn more